0xadada/0xadada.github.io/_posts/2019-04-16-the-city-and-the-freezing-of-life.md

     <br>
     Photo by <a href="https://commons.wikimedia.org/wiki/File:Gentrified_architecture_in_Shaw_Neighborhood,_Washington,_DC_USA.jpg">Ted Eytan</a>
     <br>
-    An example of "Gentrified Architecture" is as obliterating as it is banal because it does not modify or build from an existing architectural tradition of an area, but rather changes it completely.
+    It is as obliterating as it is banal because it does not modify or build from an existing architectural tradition of an area, but rather changes it completely.
 It subtly shifts collective perceptions of formerly "working class" areas to abide by the homogenizing effects of global